piccassol/piccassol/README.md

-I build and maintain agentic systems, AI infrastructure, and Solana-integrated tooling.
+I build and maintain agentic systems, AI infrastructure, and Solana-integrated tooling.🦀⚙️

 (oh and sometimes I fine-tune a model or two)